s-shemmee/Web-Dev-Projects-Idea/Calculator/README.md

 1. Clone the repository or download the files to your computer
 2. Open the index.html file in a web browser
 3. Perform basic arithmetic operations using the calculator
-4. Option to save and resume calculations at a later time

 ## Conclusion